Wednesday, February 5, 2025

-Willie and the Poor Boys are playing on the corner, so bring a nickel and tap your feet....
+Willie and the Poor Boys are playing, so bring a nickel and tap your feet....

 My oldest daughter loves Thanksgiving.
 She begins to talk about it as soon as the air outside gets crisp and cool.
 She loves tradition, friends, family, and has the sentimental heart of her Father.
-She loves to cook, and I, on the other hand, do not, so I welcome her position of "Boss" over the Thanksgiving meal.
+She loves to cook, and I, on the other hand, don't so much, so I welcome her position of "Boss" over the Thanksgiving meal.
 (She's been trying to take charge since she was born, so it's comes naturally)

-We typically spend Thanksgiving with my son-in-law's family which include his parents and his three siblings.
-We live in the same area so we are blessed to share life and love with our children and grandchildren.
+We typically spend Thanksgiving with my son-in-law's family which include his parents and his three siblings, and we all live close enough to share time together during the holidays.

 In the Eastern Sierra we never know what November weather will bring.
 We had a wedding at our home several years ago in late November where yellow leaves drifted on breezes and landed on tables.
 The bride still in her dress while the band played until sundown.
 We have also had Thanksgivings with blustery winds and snow.

-When all our instruments were set up on the rock wall outside, we called for the audience.
 "Ladies and Gentlemen, Moms and Aunts, may I present to you, The Higerd Cousin Family Band!"
+Then I started the music from my phone.

 My youngest daughter, wearing a huge smile, jumped right in beside us while Gramma Kathy and the Mommies stood with aunt Hannah and clapped and laughed.

-When the Dads, Uncles and Papas returned from hunting, the Higerd Cousin Family Band was called back to the stage.
-And as Credence Clearwater Revival sang of, "Willie and the Poor Boys" from my phone, Uncle Grant, (a UCLA pre-med student whose classes I can't even pronounce) joined us playing paint can.
+And when the Dads, Uncles and Papas returned from hunting, the Higerd Cousin Family Band was called back to the stage.
+And as Credence Clearwater Revival sang again of, "Willie and the Poor Boys" Uncle Grant, (a UCLA pre-med student whose classes I can't even pronounce) joined us playing paint can.

 1 comment: